rayraydejesus/LeetCode-CSharp-Template/README.md

 **Description**
 ------------------
-😡 I created this template because I was tired of seeing my github activity decay while practicing data structures and alogrithms.
+😡 I created this template because I was tired of seeing my github activity decay while practicing data structures and algorithms.

 I've included <em>[Problem 1 Two Sum](https://leetcode.com/problems/two-sum/)</em> with the template to showcase the entire process of implementing a question within the console app.